How can we empower entrepreneurs to create the sustainable, equitable cities of the future?

 - environmental and health crises

-A prime example of technology-driven disruption is the automation of manufacturing tasks that has resulted in worker displacement worldwide.
+A prime example of technology-driven disruption is the automation of manufacturing tasks that has resulted in worker displacement and income inequality worldwide.
 Examples of cultural and ethnic conflict include the Brexit movement in the U.K. and the “white flight” that followed civil-rights-era legal desegregation of U.S. cities.
-Prime examples of environmental and health related disruption include the drinking water crisis in Flint, Michigan and the massive air pollution in major Chinese cities.
+Prime examples of environmental and health related disruption include the drinking water crisis in Flint, Michigan, massive air pollution in major Chinese cities, and the Covid-19 pandemic.
 Urban communities face challenges all the time.
 Successful communities adapt, heal and move forward.
 Unsuccessful communities spiral downward.
 The community dynamism created by urban-focused entrepreneurs can be the difference.

 “Urban-focused” entrepreneurs can bring needed solutions…

-Urban-focused entrepreneurs are people who create businesses that are designed to improve the quality-of-life in cities and other densely populated communities.
-Such entrepreneurs can be a powerful counterweight to the challenges facing urban communities.
+Urban-focused entrepreneurs create businesses that aim to improve the quality-of-life in cities, towns, and metropolitan areas.
+Such entrepreneurs can provide a powerful counterweight to the challenges facing urban communities.
 They respond to new challenges with sustainable business solutions, new technology, and creative energy.
 They employ community residents and drive economic growth.
 They inspire entrepreneurial thinking and drive entrepreneurial culture in all segments of a community.

 …but they often experience tremendous difficulty or failure.

 Designing entrepreneurial solutions to address the needs of urban communities requires special expertise.
-It requires talent in community organizing, human centered design, business modeling and customer development methods, as well as more traditional business skills.
+It requires talent in community organizing, human centered design, business modeling and customer development methods, and traditional business administration.
 As a result, entrepreneurs often face great difficulty forging effective, sustainable solutions, because:

 - Entrepreneurs often lack sufficient awareness of community needs, and lack the community relationships needed to determine and confirm the needs.